2022 Christmas Day Parade Filming at Disney World & Disneyland

 The earlier the better, both in terms of the impact on crowds and the lead-time to edit the footage before the Thanksgiving weekend special airs on ABC and Hulu.
 (The added filming days in early December are exclusively for the Christmas Day Parade.)
 Usually, principal filming takes up 4 days, taking place in different parks on different days.

-Last year, they were joined by Trevor Jackson and Sherry Cola from Disneyland in California.
-Additionally, comedian Kevin Nealon filled the role of Kevin Winterbean, also known as “The Christmas Day Guy” who answers any and all questions relating to Christmas Day.
-(Kevin Nealon has done this for a few years.)
+They are often joined by Trevor Jackson and Sherry Cola from Disneyland in California.
+Comedian Kevin Nealon has filled the role of Kevin Winterbean, also known as “The Christmas Day Guy” who answers any and all questions relating to Christmas Day.
+Gone are the days when Regis Philbin and Kathie Lee Gifford hosted the parade year in and year out.

 Recording in early to mid-November gives Walt Disney World a chance to take down the Halloween decorations and get up Christmas decorations in advance of the recording.
 Moreover, Disney starts airing these television specials on Thanksgiving, which pretty much requires at least a couple weeks of lead-time for sufficient edits.
 So, if you do want to attend the Christmas parade filming, that’s the window to aim for.